nika999/R_PythonCourseKnu/README.md

 # R_PythonCourseKnu
-## Лабораторні роботи по мовам програмування R та Python
+## Laboratory works on R and Python programming languages
-### КНУ імені Тараса Шевченка.